 The Sony Alpha 5100 is one of the best vlogging cameras that you can get for under £500.
 It has a large APS-C-sized sensor that can capture more light than competitor cameras with smaller sensors giving the camera better performance in low-light conditions.
 The camera shoots video in 1080p resolution at either 24, 30 or 60 FPS at a bit rate of 50 Mb per second and the movie can be recorded in Sony's premium XAVC S format as well as either AVCHD or MP4 formats.

-The body of the Sony Alpha 5100 it Is mostly made of high-grade plastic making it a relatively lightweight camera, with the lens E-mount made of metal.
+The body of the Sony Alpha 5100 is mostly made of high-grade plastic making it a relatively lightweight camera, with the lens E-mount made of metal.
 The display is a touchscreen, used for focusing, zooming and photo-taking but not for menu selecting, and can be rotated fully 180° to act as a true selfie screen, clearly having been designed specifically with vloggers in mind.
 The Sony Alpha 5100 sports an integrated stereo microphone that provides decent enough audio, especially important since the camera lacks a port for attaching an external microphone.